YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 The backbone architecture sets the output grid resolution, but the detection units themselves must be configured manually through a set of hyperparameters.
 In this section, all YOLO-CIANNA-related parameters follow the notations and definitions from Paper I. Some parameter values are provided for reproducibility and not necessarily discussed or commented on.
 The final configuration is the result of a thorough exploration of the corresponding hyperparameter space.

 The typical volume source density in the SDC2 data is very low.
-Because our output grid already has a high resolution compared to the average source size, we observed that a single unit per grid element is enough to achieve the best score.
-If trained with more units, the detector often converges toward a solution where a single unit makes all the detections.
+Because our output grid already has a high resolution relative to the average source size, we observed that a single unit per grid element is sufficient to achieve the best score.
+If trained with more units, the detector often converges toward a solution where a single unit produces all the relevant detections.
 This is likely due to the small training sample and to the absence of clear and balanced subgroups in the source parameter space (Sect.~\ref{sec:parameter_space_correlations}).
 The background detection scaling factor is set to $\lambda_{\rm void}=0.01$.